Whowong/CHH/GitLab/README.md

 7.4	In the branch section the main branch is already protected but we want to enhance this.
 Change “Allowed to push” from “Maintainers” to “No one”

+Now that you have set the protection, you should not be able to checkin directly to the main branch.
+This is a great way to protect your main branch and ensure only merge requests are the route to bring in new code.

 ## 8. Security